BinarySwami-10/JNU-ML-Final-Project/README.md

 - Our model is perhaps the most versatile and sophisticated in our batch.
 - Highest model Accuracy is 90% and may go up, original model was trained for 2hrs or 10 epochs.
 - Use of AWS services [S3] in Program to fully automate ML Pipeline and Save/load Of checkpoints, security increased by clearing output whenever we enter sensitive password or access keys.
+- We can dray conclusions faster by parallely running models on cloud, and saving checkpoints in AWS instead of colab which refreshes and loses data.

 # *Individual Model Summary*